Wednesday, November 29, 2023

 Related News

-Boy named Bashar al-Jabr killed by a landmine of unidentified source in E. Deir Ez-Zour, November 27, 2023
+Boy killed, another injured, by a war remnant of unidentified source in E. Deir Ez-Zour, April 27, 2024

 On Thursday, October 26, 2023, Syrian regime forces fired heavy shells at multiple neighborhoods in Idlib city.
 The shells struck a number of targets, including Iqra Sharia Institute damaging its outer perimeter fence, and hit an area beside al-Bara’em al-Namouthujiya School heavily damaging the school’s outer perimeter fence.
 One shell also struck al-Rahman Mosque, partially destroying the mosque’s buildings and damaging its interior furnishing.
 Other shells landed near al-Zaher Baibars School, the Mohammad Najib Faleh School, and al-Tawhid Mosque.
 The attacks also killed one civilian and injured Nine others, including two women and a number of media activists.
 The area is under the control of armed opposition factions and Hay’at Tahrir al-Sham (HTS).